• Skip to primary navigation

 • Tax Advantage: Use after-tax dollars, but money in the account grows tax free, and no taxes on the distribution if used for education expenses

-• Contribution Limit per Year: $2,000
+• Contribution Limit Per Year: $2,000 (you may be able to bypass this limit)

-• Income Restriction on Contributor, See latest IRS guidelines
+• Income Restriction on Contributor: See latest IRS guidelines

 • Very flexible investment choices and can reallocate the portfolio as often as desired (similar to a IRA)